 It’s true.
-Credit cards and ATM cards have made travel finances easier.
+Credit cards and ATM cards have made foreign travel easier.
 No more carrying wads of cash around to exchange at questionable rates from even more questionable persons.
-No more travelers checks with their associated fees.
+And does anyone use travelers checks anymore?
+However, foreign transaction fees and ATM withdrawal fees can erode your travel budget.
+Here’s how to use your plastic overseas without paying the fees.

 Attention travelers from the United States: If you want to keep your hard earned travel dollars in your wallet where they belong while you’re overseas then you should be carrying credit cards and ATM cards that do NOT charge a foreign transaction fee.
 Sadly, avoiding those fees is a big challenge and it’s getting harder every day.